The Best Road Running Shoes of 2023

 Drop: 10 mm

-If you’re looking for a road shoe, do you want a speedster or something that feels good on long, slow jogs?
-If you train and race, and want to maximize your racing efforts: again, you might need both.
+If you’re looking for a road shoe, consider if you want a speedster or something that feels good on long, slow jogs.
 Do you like the feel of a soft, forgiving ride, a more bouncy, energetic sensation underfoot, or a firmer platform that provides more groundfeel?
-The primary differences between various road shoes boil down to the foam material, volume and geometry of the midsole, which has the biggest influence on how a shoe feels on the run.
+Given new foams and technologies, many shoes today provide cushioning without sacrificing responsiveness or stability.
+Each balances these characteristics differently, however, creating a spectrum of options with distinct rides.